-ID SLA Subject Area Performance Standard Contract Remedies The vendor will use commercially reasonable efforts to respond to a Level 2 incident notification within two (2) business days. • The vendor will use commercially reasonable efforts to report a recommended resolution and estimated fix date/time for all Level 2 incidents within two (2) business days of notification of the Level 2 incident. • Service Level for correction of a Level 2 incident is next scheduled release.
-Level 1 - Cosmetic - Non-Critical, and non- impacting to one or more business functions or system components. • The vendor will use commercially reasonable efforts to respond to a Level 1 incident notification within two (2) business days. • The vendor will use commercially reasonable efforts to report a recommended resolution and estimated fix date/time for all Level 1 incidents within two (2) business days of notification of the Level 1 incident.
+ID SLA Subject Area Performance Standard Contract Remedies The vendor will use commercially reasonable efforts to respond to a Level 2 incident notification within two (2) business days.
+The vendor will use commercially reasonable efforts to report a recommended resolution and estimated fix date/time for all Level 2 incidents within two (2) business days of notification of the Level 2 incident.
+Service Level for correction of a Level 2 incident is next scheduled release.
+Level 1 - Cosmetic - Non-Critical, and non- impacting to one or more business functions or system components.
+The vendor will use commercially reasonable efforts to respond to a Level 1 incident notification within two (2) business days.
+The vendor will use commercially reasonable efforts to report a recommended resolution and estimated fix date/time for all Level 1 incidents within two (2) business days of notification of the Level 1 incident.
 Service Level for correction of a Level 1 incident is the next scheduled release.
-The end date and time for an incident is the date and time that the resolution status for that incident is recorded in the associated solution's tool (i.e.,
+The end date and time for an incident is the date and time that the resolution status for that incident is recorded in the associated solution's tool (i.e., JIRA, ALM, rTrace).
+An incident notification call

 ID SLA Subject Area Performance Standard Contract Remedies occurs when a PRMP representative notifies the vendor M&O Manager via phone, SMS text message, or other acceptable communication form that a Level 4 or Level 5 incident has occurred and the vendor agrees that a Level 4 or Level 5 incident has occurred.
-The vendor's solution tool (i.e., JIRA [®] , ALM, rTrace) will document the nature of the problem, the official start time for the incident, a solution description, and anticipated fix date and time.
-When the incident is resolved, the resolution status will be recorded in the vendor's solution tool (i.e. JIRA [®] , ALM, rTrace).
+The vendor's solution tool (i.e., JIRA®, ALM, rTrace) will document the nature of the problem, the official start time for the incident, a solution description, and anticipated fix date and time.
+When the incident is resolved, the resolution status will be recorded in the vendor's solution tool (i.e. JIRA®, ALM, rTrace).
 SLA- 003 Latency The vendor shall ensure that the maximum amount of time between the initiation of a transaction and the confirmation receipt of the transaction by the Enterprise Service Bus (ESB) will not exceed two seconds, unless the response time exceeding two seconds is due to circumstances beyond the control of the vendor.
 The PRMP shall assess up to \$5,000.00 per month if the monthly average latency of ESB orchestrated transactions exceeds the performance standard.
 SLA- 004 MCO Notification The system must notify MCOs of all released providers within two (2) business days.
+Ton a weekly basis, the average time for the system to notify MCOs of all released providers is within one (1) business day and 100% of MCOs must be notified of all released providers within two (2) business days.
 The PRMP shall assess up to \$100 per business day per incident where the system does not notify MCOs of providers by provider types, who have been released, in excess of the performance standard.
 SLA- 005 Notice of Provider Exclusion or Sanction The system/vendor will notify PRMP of a provider exclusion or sanction within two (2) business days of discovery.
 PRMP shall assess up to \$100 per day or part of a day for each instance that the number of days it takes the vendor to notify the PRMP of a provider exclusion or sanction exceeds the performance standard.
-SLA- 006 Notice of Scheduled System Downtime The vendor must notify the PRMP staff via email of any planned system interruption, shutdown, or non- access to any files, at least three (3) business days prior to the scheduled interruption and obtain \$1,000 per system interruption that the PRMP is not notified of in advance.
+SLA- 006 Notice of Scheduled System Downtime The vendor must notify the PRMP staff via email of any planned system interruption, shutdown, or non- \$1,000 per system interruption that the PRMP is not notified of in advance.